Edei

-Edei (born Emma Deigman) is an English singer-songwriter.
+Edei (born Emma Deigman) is an English singer-songwriter and actress.

 Music career

-Edei's career began when she was 10 years old, in the main role of Annie, and she performed "Hard Knock Life" alongside Jay-Z on Top of the Pops.
+Edei's musical career began when she made her West End debut in Les Misérables, at aged seven, playing the young Eponine in the show's record-breaking opening run, before she went on performing at the Royal Variety Performance Show for Annie, when she was 10 years old.
+She also performed "Hard Knock Life" alongside Jay-Z on Top of the Pops.

 For the next few years she wrote to producers, seeking a solo career.
+Rod Stewart also played a significant role on her career, whom Edei said helped her break the States.
 She had the opportunity to perform in front of large crowds, and she began to receive offers to become a part of girl groups and audition for talent shows such as The X Factor.
 However, she was determined to become a successful solo artist on her own, with her own music.